Filter Content

 Nowra Fresh - Junior Vacancies

 We are seeking junior service staff for after school/weekend and holiday work, no experience necessary.
-The only "must" we have is that are available xmas week and easter Thursday, (if no school), Friday and Saturday.
+The only "must" we have is that you are available xmas week and easter Thursday, (if no school), Friday and Saturday.
 All other holiday time we are very flexible.

 Drop your resume to Daniel at Nowra Fresh, Nowra